There are few BBQ or grilling main courses that command more attention than this one. Now learn how to cook a whole hog the way the pros do it!

 Many Chinese cooks roast their hogs by hanging them by the rear legs in their large cylindrical ovens shown in my article on Chinatown Char Siu Ribs.
 Here is the kitchen of Sun Wah BBQ on Chicago.

 Across Italy they make some of the tastiest pork you can imagine, called porchetta.
 The concept goes back to the Roman Empire and it is sold everywhere from white table cloth restaurants to street vendors.

-They make it a little differently in each region.
+If you want to learn how to cook a whole hog this way, it is worth noting that they make it a little differently in each region.
 In the areas around Rome, porchetta is usually made from a whole hog, with the torso gutted and deboned and then stuffed with herbs, tongue, heart, liver, and kidneys.
-It is then stitched up like a giant football, and rotisseried in a wood burning stove over a pan that collects the juices which are used for basting.
+It is then stitched up like a giant football, and cooked on a rotisserie in a wood burning stove over a pan that collects the juices which are used for basting.
 The skin is left on encasing the meat in crunchy cracklins.
 Think of it as a giant sausage.

 That’s the way it is done in Costana in Umbria, near Assisi, where they have an annual festival to celebrate the dish, the Sagra della Porchetta, in late August.

 Just south of Rome, the town of Ariccia is to porchetta as Kansas City is to ribs, and commercial producers there ship it all over the country.